-- Apr.
-1990: Assistant Professor, Faculty of Economics, Hitotsubashi University - Apr.
-1992: Associate Professor, Faculty of Economics, Hitotsubashi University Apr.
-1998: Associate Professor, Graduate School of Economics, - Hitotsubashi University - Apr.
-2000: Professor, Graduate School of Economics, Hitotsubashi University (current position) Apr.
-2011: Dean of Graduate School, Graduate School of Economics, - Hitotsubashi University - Dec.
-2014: President of Hitotsubashi University - Dec.
+Apr.
+1990: Assistant Professor, Faculty of Economics, Hitotsubas University Apr.
+1992: Associate Professor, Faculty of Economics, Hitotsubas University Apr.
+1998: Associate Professor, Graduate School of Economics Hitotsubashi University Apr.
+2000: Professor, Graduate School of Economics, Hitotsubas University (current position) Apr.
+2011: Dean of Graduate School, Graduate School of Economic Hitotsubashi University Dec.
+2014: President of Hitotsubashi University Dec.
 2020: Adviser of Tadano Ltd. Jun.
-2021: Director (current position) - He has deep insight on economics and abundant experience in academic administration.
-He is expected to fulfill his role to supervise management from an objective standpoint independent from those who carry out the company's business by drawing on his insight on economics and advising based on his academic experience.
+2021: Director (current position)

+academic administration.
+He is expected to fulfill his role to supervise management from an objective standpoint independent from those who carry out the company's business by drawing on his insight on economics and advising based on his academic experience